NCATSTranslator/opposites/assertions/results/metakg-assertion-validation/README.md

 The MetaKG assertion in question is `EnvironmentalProcess ----> enabled_by ----> MolecularEntity`.
 In the Biolink ontology `biolink:enabled_by` is defined to have a domain of `biolink:BiologicalProcessOrActivity`.
-The subject of this assertion, `biolink:EnvironmentalProcess` exists in the Biolink ontology, however it is not a descendant of `biolink:BiologicalProcessOrActivity` (it is a sibling concept instead), and therefore there is a mismatch between the expected domain of the predicate and the subject of the assertion.
+The subject of this assertion, `biolink:EnvironmentalProcess` exists in the Biolink ontology; however it is a sibling of `biolink:BiologicalProcessOrActivity` rather than a descendant, and therefore there is a mismatch between the specified domain of the predicate and the subject of the assertion.

 **What is the solution to addressing this problem?**